pedromarquetti/PedroMarquetti/README.md

 ### What i'm doing right now

-- Always learning and improving my programming skills
+- Always learning and improving.
+If you find any problems with my code, let me know please)
-- Looking for a job to gain more experience as a developer

 [How can you get these stats?
 Here](https://github.com/anuraghazra/github-readme-stats "Github stats").